BevilaquaBruno/BevilaquaBruno/README.md

 ## At the University

-In the university first year and second semester we are learning OOP, Database grade 1 and Software Developer using Java, you can find more here:
+In the university first year and second semester we are learning OOP, Database grade 1 and Software Development using Java, you can find more here:

 <a href="https://github.com/bevilaquabruno/coinberpunk-react">
   <img align="left" style="margin:1rem 0.5rem" src="https://github-readme-stats.vercel.app/api/pin/?username=bevilaquabruno&repo=unc_DevSoftware2021&title_color=fc00a8&text_color=FFFFFF&icon_color=fc00a8&bg_color=1A2B34" />